Zymo-Research/pipeline-resources/report_docs/ampliseq_documentation.md

 This bar plot contains several features to enhance visualization.
 The taxonomic rank in taxa are grouped can be selected by clicking the buttons above the bar plot (from Kingdom to Species).
 To view all taxa present at the taxonomic rank Genus, click on the `Genus` button and select `No grouping`.
 In the chart below (displayed at the Species level), there are many low abundant taxa, which make the plot difficult to interpret.
 To simplify this plot, you can click on the `Species` button (or any other taxonomic ranking) and select `Grouping taxa < N% into ‘Others’` to group taxa <0.1%, <5% or <10% abundance into a group called ‘Others’.
 All taxa below the threshold relative abundance will now appear as one bar, titled ‘Others’.
 A list of all taxa present can be found under the bar plot, with additional information accessed by clicking the blue arrow at the bottom of the plot.

 ![Image4](../images/ampliseq/Image4.png)

+## Krona Plot
+In some cases, numerous taxa identified in one sample can contribute to overcrowding in the composition barplots.
+If a more detailed format is desired, the pipeline also produces krona reports for each sample.
+Krona reports display the taxa composition of each sample as a pie chart.
+Select a sample from the table on the left hand side of the screen.
+Mouse over a desired taxa and click on the highlighted section to expand it.

 ## Taxonomy Abundance Heatmap
 The `Taxonomy Abundance Heatmap` demonstrates the magnitude of taxa abundance in each sample as a color scale.
 Each column represents a sample, and each row represents each taxon.
 The color of each cell (tile) in the heat map represents the relative abundance of each taxa, with the key scale shown on the far right of the plot.
 The number of rows displayed can be expanded by dragging the bar at the bottom of the plot.